oGaabs/PuniMusic/README.md

 ---

-A Simple Discord bot made with Discord.js and Node.js.
+A Simple Discord music bot made with Discord.js and Node.js.

 The Discord.js is a powerful [Node.js][nodejs] module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).